Free to 18s and under and Members

-All of Frasers photographs are found still lifes, he does not construct his pictures but rather focuses in on the enigmatic objects he finds, revealing the edges, minutae and incidental beauty and strangeness in the visible world.
+All of Frasers photographs are found still lifes, he does not construct his pictures but rather focuses in on the enigmatic objects he finds, revealing the edges, minutiae and incidental beauty and strangeness in the visible world.
 Through this sustained and concentrated focus, he creates highly charged and psychologically compelling images of enormous intensity and resonance.
 A recurring concern is an interest in the matter of the world, of things and their status, as well as strong interest in journeys and narrative, at once literal, literary and psychological.

 Fraser was born in Cardiff in 1953 and graduated in photography from Manchester Polytechnic University in 1976.
 In 1982 Fraser began working with a Plaubel Makina camera, which led to an exhibition with William Eggleston at the Arnolfini, Bristol, in 1984.
 Fraser went on to spend time living and working with Eggleston in the States, an experience which cemented his belief in the possibilities of colour photography.
-In 2002 the Photographers Gallery, London, staged a twenty year survey of Frasers work, and in 2004 he was shortlisted for the Citibank Photography Prize.
-Fraser has been an influential figure for a number of important photographers and artists, his students have included Wolfgang Tilmans and Jeremy Millar.
+In 2002 the Photographers Gallery, London, staged a twenty-year survey of Frasers work, and in 2004 he was shortlisted for the Citibank Photography Prize.
+Fraser has been an influential figure for a number of important photographers and artists, his students have included Wolfgang Tillmans and Jeremy Millar.

-The Peter Fraser exhibition will be presented alongside an exhibition of the acclaimed British modernist William Scott, who is perhaps best known for his still life paintings, often of the same few elements – pots, pans, cutlery, dishes.
+The Peter Fraser exhibition is presented alongside an exhibition of the acclaimed British modernist William Scott, who is perhaps best known for his still life paintings, often of the same few elements – pots, pans, cutlery, dishes.
 In a similar manner Peter Fraser presents found still lifes.
 Often humble subjects which, through his lens, reveal something more universal and profound.